-Historically, many covered entities have expected a person who uses sign language to bring a family member or friend to interpret for him or her.
+Historically, many covered entities have expected a person who uses sign language to bring a family member or friend to interpret for them.
 These people often lacked the impartiality and specialized vocabulary needed to interpret effectively and accurately.
 It was particularly problematic to use people's children as interpreters.

 The ADA places responsibility for providing effective communication, including the use of interpreters, directly on covered entities.
-They cannot require a person to bring someone to interpret for him or her.
+They cannot require a person to bring someone to interpret for them.
 A covered entity can rely on a companion to interpret in only two situations: